dankmitchell/multi-step-form/README.md

 ### TODO

-Add a back button to show it work in reverse.
+* Add a back button to show it work in reverse.
+* Make the example form look pretty.